trisha98765/Task-Scheduler-Project/README.md

  > During the meeting with your reader you will discuss:
  * How effective your last sprint was (each member should talk about what they did)
-     * Melissa(filter, print) Trisha(test cases, Task files, TaskList files), Evan(), Pranoy()
+     * Melissa(filter, print) Trisha(test cases, Task files, TaskList files), Evan(), Pranoy().
  * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
-     * We didn't finish the deleting functions and we edited our epics accordingly
+     * We didn't finish the deleting functions and we edited our epics accordingly.
  * Any bugs you've identified and created issues for during the sprint.
 Do you plan on fixing them in the next sprint or are they lower priority?
+     * add bugs
  * What tasks you are planning for this next sprint.
+     * Finish delete functions, finish graphics, and finish testing.

 ## Final deliverable